StringerMus/django-film-club/README.md

 #### Add film to review - Must have
 * As an admin, I can add a film subject so that site visitors can see the upcoming film to watch and add reviews.

+#### Comment on a review - Could have
+* As a user I can comment on review's posted on a film so that I can share my opinion on a review.

+#### Rate films - Could have
+* As a user, I can leave a film rating so that I can reflect my opinion of the film.

+#### Like comments and review - Could have
+* As a user I can like 'like' comments and reviews so that I can interact with posts on the site to show my opinion.

+#### Edit comments - Could have
+* As a user, I can edit my comments so that I can amend what I have written.

+#### Delete Comments - Could have
+* As a user, I can delete my comment so that I remove my unwanted comments from the site.

 ## Scope Plane
 I identified 2 main pages were needed for the website to be able to functon as required;